nomocas/babelute/manual/designing-dsl.md

 - FirstLevel Form and one-level-developement are smart and elegant way to obtain one of the fastest DOM Diffing engine avaiable.
 - it will be a natural translation target for many other DSL that needs html representation.

+Of course, you could find final sources and related libraries at [htsl-lexicon](https://github.com/nomocas/htsl-lexicon).

 ## 1. Write needed sentences

 As the idea of babelute, is first to encapsulate Information in sentences, lets try to write __what we want__ before all.